 2015 Ford Mustang will cost from £28,995

-The all-new car is the first Mustang to be offered in right-hand-drive form, and will come with a choice of two engines.
-The entry-level model comes with a 2.3-litre EcoBoost petrol engine that develops 310bhp and 320lb ft.
+The all-new car is the first Mustang to be offered in right-hand-drive form, and comes with a choice of two engines.
+The entry-level model is powered by a 2.3-litre EcoBoost petrol engine that develops 310bhp and 320lb ft.
 This variant can cover 0-62mph in 5.8sec.

-There is also the option of six-speed manual or six-speed automatic gearboxes.
-The automatic gearbox adds £1500 to the price.
+There is the option of either six-speed manual or six-speed automatic transmissions.
+The automatic adds £1500 to the price.

 The 5.0-litre V8 will be upgraded to 500bhp within 18 months of the car going on sale.
 The V8 emits 299g/km of CO2 and can return up to 20.9mpg, while the EcoBoost option emits 179g/km of CO2 and returns up to 35.3mpg.
 US markets will also get a 3.7-litre V6 option.